Anyaporwal/WeatherApp/README.md

 ## 🙌 Let’s Connect\!

-If you found this project helpful, feel free to ⭐ the repo and follow me for more updates!
+If you found this project helpful, feel free to ⭐ the repo

 -----